luqaska/gh-pages-url-shortener/README.md

 ## 📄 ToS

-Don't use this service to short URLs with content illegal on the USA and Argentina or that could break [GitHub's ToS](https://docs.github.com/en/github/site-policy/github-terms-of-service)
+You shall not use this service to short URLs with content illegal on the USA and Argentina or that could break [GitHub's ToS](https://docs.github.com/en/github/site-policy/github-terms-of-service)

 ## ☕️ Features